dempe/pinterest-java/README.md

 ... more to come soon. (non-GET endpoints are currently in construction)

+## Contributing

-Feel free to make an issue if you find any bugs or have a suggestion!
+Found a bug?
+Have a suggestion?
+Feel free to send me PR or make an issue on the repo!